Srishti-Doshi/TJOCUP/README.md

 ---

-## ⭐ Acknowledgement
+## ───────── Acknowledgement ─────────

 This repository is inspired by the NPTEL course **“The Joy of Computing Using Python”** taught by
 **Prof. Sudarshan Iyengar, IIT Ropar**,
-whose storytelling and clarity make Python truly joyful.
+whose teaching style makes computing enjoyable and simple.

 ---